leecrossley/cordova-plugin-jailbreak-detection/README.md

-## Native Transitions Plugin for Apache Cordova
+## Jailbreak Detection Plugin for Apache Cordova

 Use this plugin to add an extra layer of security for your app, by detecting if the device running the app is jailbroken.